 How to Cut Carrots for a Salad

-I have included a serrated slicer in the helpful items for this recipe, it is an inexpensive utensil and works great with carrots making them look just that little bit fancier.
+I have included a serrated slicer in the helpful items for this recipe.
+It is an inexpensive utensil and works great with carrots, making them look just that little bit fancier.

 Just don’t make them too thick and try to keep them uniform when slicing.
 The green peppers and onions add to the salad in color, texture, and taste.